komietty/unity-voronoi/README.md

 # unity-drauney-triangulation
 2D and 3D drauney triangulation module with bistellar flip method.
-3D version does not works but could be not resolved.
-Please PR me if you could solve errors.
+3D version does not works and yet not resolved.
+Please PR me if you could solve errors (or issue is welcome as well).

 <img src="Imgs/Capture.PNG" width=50%>